aitipamulalassya/graphdb-benchmark/README.md

 | Indexed lookup | **FalkorDB** | 55.920 ms |
 | Aggregation | **FalkorDB** | 56.811 ms |

-FalkorDB was the fastest database in all six tested operations.
+FalkorDB was the fastest database for all six operations.

 ---

-# 22. Performance Analysis
+# 17. Analysis

-## FalkorDB
+### FalkorDB

 FalkorDB achieved the best overall performance.

 Its P50 latency remained between approximately 55.9 ms and 58.7 ms across all six operations.

-It also achieved a 100% success rate for every benchmark operation.
+It also achieved a 100% success rate for every operation.

-## Neo4j
+### Neo4j

-Neo4j was the second-fastest system.
+Neo4j was the second-fastest database.

-Its P50 latency ranged from 84.526 ms to 92.921 ms.
+Its P50 latency ranged from 84.526 ms to 92.921 ms, with a 100% success rate across all operations.

-All operations completed successfully.

-## Memgraph
+### Memgraph

 Memgraph achieved an overall average P50 latency of 177.951 ms.

-All benchmark operations completed successfully.
+All six operations completed successfully.

-## CognoDB
+### CognoDB

 CognoDB achieved an overall average P50 latency of 304.637 ms.